What is the Bible Lesson?

 What is the Bible Lens content and why is it included?

 Bible Lens is a feature of the Christian Science Sentinel that provides a helpful mix of information -- including history, context, translations, and word definitions -- related to citations from the Christian Science Quarterly Bible Lessons.
-The online version of Bible Lens will soon include additional research and verse translations.
+The online version of Bible Lens includes additional research and verse translations.
 In the Digital Edition of the Christian Science Quarterly, we provide tabs to help our readers access this expanded Bible Lens content.

 Italics, capitalization, and other formatting in verses from translations other than the King James Version directly reflect the formatting of those translations.